When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Your child won’t know the difference between the languages.

-If you don’t start early, it will be too late to introduce another language.
+If you don’t start early, it’s too late.

 Bilingual Children FAQs